lansea/nabe/README.markdown

 **nabe** is a git-powered, minimalist blog engine for coders.

 A blog is simply a Git repository that adhere to a specific format.
 Posts can be edited in a number of ways depending on your needs.
-If not run through a valid git repo, it won't break and will fallback to the file system but i'll miss most of neat features that Git provides such as articles' revision and history, search using `git grep`, ...
+If not run through a valid git repo, it won't break and will fallback to the file system but i'll miss most of the neat features that Git provides such as articles' revision and history, search using `git grep`, ...

 You'll usually write your posts in your favorite text editor, with your favorite markup (which is most likely [Markdown](http://daringfireball.net/projects/markdown/syntax), isn't it?).
 Then save the post's file, `git add/commit` the post, and then `git push origin master`.